jkoelbl/BattleRandomizer/README.md

 ##### Adding Characters, Moves, Reactions

 To add characters, simply go to "data" and place your desired information into the files of your choice.
+Note that for both character health and move/special move damage, a number preceeds the character or action.
+That number and the character/action must be strictly separated by a semi-colon.
+This is so the program reads the information correctly, otherwise it will throw an error.

 ##### Finding the results of your battle